tiprock-network/tiprock-network/README.md

-# Web Developer and Machine Learning Enthusiast
+# Software Developer | ML Practitoner

 <!--![Tiprock network](https://github.com/tiprock-network/tiprock-network/blob/main/codecycle.png?raw=true)-->
 <p>Theo says: "Hi, what's going on?"
 Check out some of these repositories and find what you think is awesome.
 Glad you could make it!
-Happy coding!</p>
+Happy coding!
+I personally practice developing and deploying software and integrating AI into them, right from model development to the app in production.</p>
 <br>
 <br>

->Theo, is a Data Science Enthusiast and a web developer.
+>Theo, is a ML practitioner who also excels in Software Engineering.
 >He enjoys coding as a lifestyle and building a community of developers as a duty.
 >@lincolnowiti, LinkedIn: Theophilus Lincoln